xAlexV/mvx-winter-coding-challenge-2024/smart-contract/smart-contract-info.md

 token_ticker: The unique ticker of the token to be burned.
 amount: The amount of the token to be burned.
 ```
 - **Details**:
   - The `token_ticker` is converted to a `TokenIdentifier` within the smart contract.
   - Ensures that the smart contract has sufficient balance of the specified token to burn.
   - Uses the `esdt_local_burn` system API to permanently remove the tokens.
   - Emits the `token_burned` event on successful burn.

-### 6. View Token Balances
+### 7. View Token Balances
 - **Function**: `get_account_tokens`
 - **Endpoint**: `@get_account_tokens`
 - **Description**: Queries the tokens issued by a user and their respective balances.

 - **Parameters**:
   - `user_address`: The address of the user whose tokens and balances need to be queried.

 - **Returns**:
   - A list of tuples, each containing:
     - `TokenIdentifier`: The unique identifier of the token.
     - `BigUint`: The balance of the token.

-### 7. Utility Functions
+### 8. Utility Functions
 - **`get_decimals()`**: Returns the fixed number of decimals (8) for issued tokens.
 - **`generate_random_token_name()`**: Generates a random 8-character token name if none is provided.
 - **`emit_log_message()`**: Emits a log message event.

+---

-## Workflow for Token Issuance and Burning
+## Workflow for Token Issuance, Claiming, and Burning

 1. **Token Issuance**:
    - Use the `issue_token_snow` endpoint to issue tokens that remain in the contract.
    - Use the `issue_token_snow_and_transfer` endpoint to issue tokens and transfer them to the caller.

+2. **Claim Tokens**:
+   - Call the `claim_tokens` endpoint with the `token_identifier` to claim tokens issued for the user.

-2. **Token Burning**:
+3. **Token Burning**:
    - Send tokens to the smart contract address.
    - Call the `burn_token` endpoint with the `token_ticker` and `amount` to initiate the burning process.
    - Tokens are burned using the `esdt_local_burn` system API, and a `token_burned` event is emitted.

-3. **Querying Balances**:
+4. **Querying Balances**:
    - Use the `get_account_tokens` endpoint to retrieve the list of tokens and balances for a specific user.

 ---

 ## Key Updates
 - Added the `issue_token_snow_and_transfer` endpoint for direct token transfer.
+- Added the `claim_tokens` endpoint for users to claim their tokens.
 - Added the `get_account_tokens` view endpoint for querying balances.
 - Improved the `burn_token` process with stricter validation and detailed logging.